ElectronSutra/venture/pages/charms/ability-charms/performance.md

 concealment disappears if you draw notice to yourself such as rolling Join Battle, drawing a weapon, etc.

+***

+### Enticing Paramour Passion

+> **Cost**: 5m, 1wp; **Mins**: Performance 3, Essence 1
+>
+> **Type**: Reflexive; **Duration**: Indefinite
+>
+> **Keywords**: Mute, Fire/Wood, Restriction (1/story)
+>
+> **Prerequisite Charms**: None

+_Love is a strange thing.
+It often grows quickly in the fiery crucible of_ _rivalry._

+You may use this Charm after you engage in consensual, voluntary physical intimacy (sex, a kiss, a passionate embrace) with someone you have seduced, or after being seduced yourself.
+The other individual becomes your _rival_.

+You gain a stock of (Appearance + your strongest Tie to your rival + your rival's strongest tie toward you) non-Charm dice.
+You may add up to (Essence) of these dice at a time to any roll in the following list:

+- An Influence roll (any Ability) to inspire an emotion or instill or leverage a Tie in your rival;
+- Read Intentions or profile character which target your rival;
+- Your Resolve or Guile against influence originating from your rival, costing 2 dice per +1 Resolve;
+- Any roll to introduce a fact or challenge a fact about your rival;
+- Strategic Maneuver rolls against your rival.

+**RESET** -- Achieve a major character or story goal by seducing someone.

 ## Universal: Essence 2

 ### Dance of Flashing Swords